 During spring time, male birds mostly dive in to attack car windows, because, in the perspective of male birds, some bird is trying to encroach on their territory.
 This attitude is most commonly seen in mockingbirds and robins.
 It usually stops only when they find a mate.

-To wrap all things up, the reason certain birds are swooping in front of cars is not always clear.
+The reason certain birds are flying in front of cars is not always clear.
 We may not really know what is going on in their little brains, but there are some things that we can do to prevent bird fatalities.

 If you find a bird that is a victim of a collision, examine it closely for signs of injury.
 If the bird appears to be fine physically, check if it can perch on a branch if not assisted.